 Mini Metro Accessibility Report

-Mini Metro offers 27 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 26 accessibility features for Mini Metro in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Create an ordered, efficient underground train system.
 It sounds like hard work, but the simple Tube-map visuals, calm music, and streamlined interactions make this relaxing, like sudoku.
 Dip your toe in this strategy challenge and keep the system running smoothly as the numbers of passengers increase.

 When you Pause, there is an implicitly assistance mode where you can stop the game and replan routes.
 You can also adjust the game speed.